-In this post, we give you 15 good reasons why you should write poetry.
+In this post, we give you 15 good reasons to write poetry.

 Why should you write poems?